 - Xanthan gum – If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.

-- Butter - Use unsalted butter for the frosting.
-If you would like this cupcake recipe to be dairy-free, use non-dairy butter.
+- Butter – Use unsalted butter for the frosting.
+Use non-dairy butter if you would like this cupcake recipe to be dairy-free.

-- Coconut oil - I include some coconut oil, but you can also use butter if you prefer.
+- Coconut oil – I include some coconut oil, but you can also use butter.
 This adds a little sweetness.
 You can use vegetable oil if you prefer.

 - Yogurt – This adds moistness to your cupcakes.
 I used regular full-fat plain yogurt, but you can also use vanilla flavored.
 You can use dairy-free yogurt as well.

-- Eggs - Use size large eggs that are at room temperature for best results.
+- Eggs – Use size large eggs at room temperature for best results.

 - Milk – You can use regular milk or dairy-free milk.
 I often use almond milk.
 I do not recommend using coconut milk.